PacktPublishing/Hands-on-Microservices-with-Django/README.md

 ### Welcome to the repository for the book *Hands-On Microservices with Django*.
 The book teaches you how to develop scalable applications with Django microservices using community-standard components like Celery, RabbitMQ, Redis, and Docker.
-This repository contains the code samples from the book.
+This repository contains the corresponding code samples.

 #### Prerequisites
 To run the code in this repository, you need the following: